konishon/lalpurja-map/README.md

 # Amenity Finder App

-> Access the Tool
+> **Access the Tool**
-> You can access the tool online at https://lalpurja.streamlit.app/
+> You can access the tool online at https://lalpurja.streamlit.app/ and https://land.nishon.com.np

 ## Overview